OfficeDev/microsoft-teams-ui-component-library/docs/react-teams.itableprops.selectable.md

 ## ITableProps.selectable property

 Whether the user can select rows.
 In the context of a List component, this supplies any actions all rows have in common in the Toolbar instance above the Table.
+If this is false, the Table will call `onInteraction` any time the user clicks on a row.

 <b>Signature:</b>